Domino-Blockchain/domichain/docs/src/getstarted/local.md

 solana --version
 ```

-After a successful install, `solana-install update` may be used to easily update the Solana software to a newer version at any time.
+After a successful install, `solana-install update` may be used to easily update the Domichain software to a newer version at any time.

 </details>